Community Supported Agriculture (CSA)

 We raise a wide variety of organic vegetables and strive to provide our food to people of all income levels.
 Our vegetables are for sale to the public through our community supported agriculture (CSA) program.

 Our grass-fed beef is for sale to the public in the spring and fall.
 Grass-fed beef is delicious and healthy—no GMO's, no antibiotics, no hormones—and it has a healthy balance of Omega 3 to Omega 6 fatty acids, is high in conjugated linoleic acids and vitamins, and low in saturated fats.
 It's also good for the environment and a great way to strengthen the local economy.
-Send an e-mail to email@example.com to be alerted when it goes on sale.
+Send an e-mail to email@example.com to be added to our mailing list.

 From the Ground Up